DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/deep-learning/jenkins-usage.rst

 Exporting a Model
 -----------------
 If a model training reaches a certain training level (dependent on the accuracy and loss) or it has trained for what is typically a sufficient amount of time, it will automatically complete the training and export the model.
-Otherwise, if you are satisfied with the training of your model and wish to stop it early, simply cancel the build of the Training pipeline.
+Otherwise, if you are satisfied with the training of your model and wish to stop it early, simply abort the build of the Training pipeline.
 When the build is cancelled, it will automatically export the model.

-Once your model has been exported, you will be able to find the CPU version, the GPU version, and the input config file for your model in the 'models' folder of your FTP project.
+Once your model has been exported, depending on the version you trained, you will find either
+* the CPU version, the GPU version, and the input config file
+* the model, and the input config file for your model in the 'models' folder of your FTP project.

 .. image:: images/jenkins-usage-im2.png
     :width: 30%